getcommitapp/commit/docs/software-requirements-specification.md

 ## User Management

-- Users can register with email/social login
+- Users can register
-- Users can manage profiles
+- Users can manage their profile

 ### Authentication